bee-san/pyWhat/README.md

 # Use Cases

+## Wannacry

 You come across a new piece of malware called WantToCry.
 You think back to Wannacry and remember it was stopped because a researcher found a kill-switch in the code.

 When a domain, hardcoded into Wannacry, was registered the virus would stop.

 You use `What` to identify all the domains in the malware, and use a domain registrar API to register all the domains.
 If Wannacry happens again, you can stop it in minutes - not weeks.

+## Faster Analysis of Pcap files

+Say you have a `.pcap` file from a network attack. `What` can identify this and quickly find you:
+* All hashes
+* Credit card numbers
+* Cryptocurrency addresses
+* Social Security Numbers
+* and much more.

+With `what`, you can identify the important things in the pcap in seconds, not minutes.